cysouw/diathesis/text/c09_zuInfinitive.md

 ### *kommen + zu-Infinitiv* Covertly caused state {#sec:zuinfinitive-kommen}

-The verb *kommen* 'to come' can be used with a *zu-Infinitiv* of some atelic intransitive verbs to express a state that is reached [@next].^[see also Lesart 44 von *kommen* in the *Wörterbuch zur Verbvalenz*, available online at <https://grammis.ids-mannheim.de/verbs/view/400724/44>, accessed 3 November 2012.]
-This construction appears to express that there is some unexpressed force or agent that has caused the state to be reached, so I propose to call this construction a ~~covertly caused state~~.
+The verb *kommen* 'to come' can be used with a *zu-Infinitiv* of some intransitive verbs to express a state that is reached [@next].^[see also Lesart 44 von *kommen* in the *Wörterbuch zur Verbvalenz*, available online at <https://grammis.ids-mannheim.de/verbs/view/400724/44>, accessed 3 November 2012.]
+This construction conveys that there is some unexpressed force or agent that has caused the state to be reached, so I propose to call this construction a ~~covertly caused state~~.
 The meaning can be described as 'something happened, which led to the subject being in a specific state'.
 A parallel construction is frequently attested with nouns, like *Sie kam zu Reichtum/Ehren/Ende*.

 ::: ex
 - Plötzlich ist er neben ihr zu liegen gekommen.^[~~DWDS~~: Die Zeit, 07.08.1992, Nr.
 33.]